neondatabase/s3-scrubber/README.md

 ### Pageserver preparations

-If S3 state is altered first manually, pageserver in-memory state will contain wrong data about S3 state, and tenants/timelines may get recreated on S3 (due to any layer upload due to compaction, pageserver restart, etc.)

-So first, we need to remove deleted in console tenants/timelines from pageservers.
+If S3 state is altered first manually, pageserver in-memory state will contain wrong data about S3 state, and tenants/timelines may get recreated on S3 (due to any layer upload due to compaction, pageserver restart, etc.).
+So before proceeding, for tenants/timelines which are already deleted in the console, we must remove these from pageservers.

 First, we need to group pageservers by buckets, https://console.stage.neon.tech/admin/pageservers can be used for all env nodes, then `cat /storage/pageserver/data/pageserver.toml` on every node will show the bucket names and regions needed.